phpugcgn/froscon/content/posts/call-for-papers.md

 and we will make our acceptance decisions and send out notifications on July 3rd.
-You can submit your talk by registering on [frab](https://frab.froscon.org/) (make sure to check your spam folder for the registration confirmation) and clicking on the "Participate" button for the PHP Conference.
+You can submit your talk by registering on [frab](https://frab.froscon.org/) (make sure to check your spam folder for the registration confirmation) and clicking on the "Participate" button for the "PHP@FrOSCon" Conference.

 Please provide an accurate and brief description of the contents of your talk and make sure that your talk is no longer than 45 minutes, to ensure that there